Back to Top

 • The Radiologic Technology program prepares students for success by following the national standard and having 75% as a minimum passing grade.

-• The program uses the grading scale seen here and not the typical grading scale.
+• The program uses the grading scale seen here.

 Radiologic Technology Professional Liability and Insurance